noeleo/raft/README.md

 Test: Single Leader at a Time

-Test: If leader goes down, election should start, a new leader should be elected.
--5 servers, leader goes down, 1 of other 4 should be elected -Nice to have: election should start when timeout on any other node expires
+-Nice to have: election should start when timeout on any other node expires

 Test: When leader is elected, it should send AppendEntries to all the other nodes continously. all non leader nodes